• Skip to primary navigation

 Instructions

 Add the peppercorns to a food processor and blitz them for a few seconds.
 You can alternatively mash them in a mortar and pestle or use a pepper grinder.
-This to maximise the surface area of the peppercorn that is exposed to the alcohol.
+This is to maximise the surface area of the peppercorn that is exposed to the alcohol.

 Add the peppercorns to a clean glass jar.
 Fill the jar ½ full.